 Should you experience an incident of discrimination or harassment, your first stop is to talk to Tamlin if you feel comfortable doing so.
 He commits to take any problems seriously and will work with whoever brings the issue to his attention, and possibly other members of the lab, to come to a just resolution.
 Recognize, though, that he is a "responsible employee" at UNC and may not legally be able to keep your conversation entirely private from UNC authorities.
-Other resources include the department chair, director of graduate studies, other faculty in the department, the UNC Equal Opportunity and Compliance Office (https://eoc.unc.edu/), campus mental health facilities, the UNC Diversity and Student Success office (https://graddiversity.unc.edu/), and campus police.
+Other resources include the department chair, director of graduate studies, other faculty in the department, the UNC Equal Opportunity and Compliance Office, campus mental health facilities the UNC Diversity and Student Success office, and campus police.